farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 ## Abstract Operation:

-Earlier, we see `toNumber()`, actually that's an abstract operation.

 > **Abstract Operations**
 >
 > These operations are not a part of the ECMAScript language; they are defined here to solely to aid the specification of the semantics of the ECMAScript language.
 Other, more specialized `abstract operations` are defined throughout this specification.